GoogleCloudPlatform/jobs-demos/invoice-processing-pipeline/README.md

 # Cloud Run Jobs Nightly Invoice Processing

-This job uses [Document AI](https://cloud.google.com/document-ai) the process data from human-readable invoices in a variety of file formats stored in a
+This job uses [Document AI](https://cloud.google.com/document-ai) to process data from human-readable invoices in a variety of file formats stored in a
 [Cloud Storage](https://cloud.google.com/storage) bucket,
 and saves that data in a